 How to Choose the Right Fats for Your Keto Fat Bomb Recipe

 These are the best.
-Think of them as your favorite cousin who gives the best life advice and has the most stylish clothes, which she always lets you borrow.
-This kind of fat can help reduce bad cholesterol.
+Think of them as your favorite cousin who gives the best life advice and always lets you borrow her stylish clothes.
+This kind of fat can help reduce bad cholesterol (LDL).
 You’ll find monounsaturated fat in avocados, macadamia nuts, and olives.

 These get kind of confusing.
-Some are good, some aren’t – they’re like your aunt and uncle, where he wears embarrassing Hawaiian shirts on family vacations, but she’s gives great birthday presents.
+Some are good, some aren’t – they’re like your aunt and uncle.
+He wears embarrassing Hawaiian shirts on family vacations, but she gives great birthday presents.
 Saturated fats differ by the length of their chemical chains.
 Coconut oil, a great binding ingredient for fat bombs, contains lauric acid which is a medium-chained fatty acid that has been shown to increase good cholesterol.
 Organic, free-range animal products like whole milk have a lot of omega-3 fatty acids, making this a good saturated fat as well.

 These are the worst.
 This is like the third cousin twice removed who somehow manages to find his way to every family gathering and eats all the shrimp.
 Trans fat is used to turn oils into solids, and is often listed on labels as “partially hydrogenated oil.”
 Trans fats are created in an industrial process that combines hydrogen with vegetable oil, so you probably won’t be handling pure trans fat in your personal kitchen.
 However, this is useful information so you can avoid it when you’re eating packaged food products.